OpenLiberty/liberty-tools-eclipse/README.md

-Welcome to the Liberty Tools (for Eclipse) project
+Welcome to the Liberty Tools (for Eclipse) project - trial run